Appearance

 You can keep adding as many label columns as necessary for the user.

-Once you have completed your csv file, you can go back to the EMC.
+Once you have completed your CSV file, you can go back to the EMC.
 Click on the Users button in the left side navigation menu.
-On the Users page, click on the Bulk Add Users + link.
-A form will slide into view and you can upload your csv there.
+On the Users page, click on the Bulk Add Users +

-Did you upload a csv file only to realize that you forgot a label or decided to make some changes?
+Did you upload a CSV file only to realize that you forgot a label or decided to make some changes?
 No worries, we got you covered.
-Make the adjustments on the csv file and the EMC will alter the users in the system to the new specification.
+Make the adjustments on the CSV file and the EMC will alter the users in the system to the new specification.

 TIP

 Step 4.
-Install the enclave agent
+Install the Enclave software agent

 Installing the agent on nodes

-For each Node that the EMC manages, we will need to download and install the appropriate software package.
+For each node that the EMC manages, we will need to download and install the appropriate software package.

 Once those choices have been made a download button and link will appear.
 Download the package and install it with the given instructions for your system.

-Next, you will need to create an a token to authenticate this Node.
-Click on the Create Token button in the Install page.
+button.
 A form will slide into view allowing you to choose how long you would like the token to be valid.
 Continue with your preference and then a generated token will appear.
 Make sure to keep this token handy when starting up the agent.
 Select the option to use an agent token in the GUI or following the CLI instructions to start a node.
 Paste your generated token into the prompt and start up your node.

 Installing the agent for users

-This is a bit simpler than the node installation.
-Go to the Install tab on the User page.
+tab on the User page.
 Choose which operating system and architecture that the user is on.
 Run through the install instructions for that platform.

 Once installed, the user will be guided through the setup process when they start the app.
-There are two apps that a user can run: a GUI app where they can point and click to get connected, or a command line app.
+There are two apps that a user can run: a GUI app where they can point and click to get connected, or a command line interface.
 Both have similar features, it is up to the preference of the user on which to use.

 Step 5.
 Create some enclaves

-Let's go click on the Enclaves button in the left side navigation menu.
-On the Enclaves page, click on the Add an Enclave + button.
+button.
 A form will slide into view, where you can name the enclave and add Labels that will be associated to the enclave.
-Using our previous examples, let's name the enclave SSH servers, and add the labels: SSH admins, and SSH servers.
+Using our previous examples, let's name the enclave SSH servers

-We should be brought to the Overview tab for this enclave.
-Here we shoudl see the labels, nodes, and users that we added this enclave.
+tab for this enclave.
+Here we will see the labels, nodes, and users that we added this enclave.

-Click on the Network Map tab.
-Now click and drag on the SSH admins label and drag the line to the SSH servers label.
+tab.
+Now click and drag on the SSH admins

 On the pop-up screen, we can add any firewall rule we like.
-In this case since we want SSH access to this machine for all the SSH admins, we can simply type ssh into the search field and hit submit.
+In this case since we want SSH access to this machine for all the SSH admins

 Step 6.
 Test your connection